EricDriussi/aucmd-toggle.nvim/README.md

 # aucmd-toggle

-Super basic toggle for you predefined autocommands.
+Super basic toggle for your predefined autocommands.

-## Install

-Vim-plug: `Plug 'EricDriussi/aucmd-toggle.nvim'`

-Packer: `use { 'EricDriussi/aucmd-toggle.nvim' }`

 ## Usage

-Say you want to toggle on/off one or more autocommands (**given that they are already defined**).
+Say you want to toggle on/off one or more autocommands.

 ### By event